Amin al-Hafiz: Rise to power

 During his stay in Damascus, he was contacted again by the military committee's leader, Muhammad Umran.
 In December 1961, the Qudsi regime exiled Amin to Buenos Aires as military attaché, and it was from there that he was summoned back to Syria by the victorious officers after the 8 March coup.
 The coup d'état, led by the military committee, introduced al-Hafiz to public life.
 In the aftermath, the National Council of the Revolutionary Command (NCRC) became the country's supreme organ.
 It was dominated by the Syrian branch of the radical, pan-Arab Ba'ath Party.
 Amin became president, instituted socialist reforms, and oriented his country towards the Eastern Bloc.
+In January 1965, Amin signed the so-called Ramadan Socialist Decrees, which nationalized more than 100 large enterprises in Syria.

 Downfall

 On 23 February 1966, al-Hafiz was overthrown by a radical Ba'athist faction headed by Chief of Staff Salah Jadid.
 A late warning telegram of the coup d'état was sent from Egyptian President Gamal Abdel Nasser to Nasim al-Safarjalani (The General Secretary of Presidential Council), on the early morning of the coup d'état.
 The coup sprung out of factional rivalry between Jadid's "regionalist" (qutri) camp of the Ba'ath Party, which promoted ambitions for a Greater Syria, and the more traditionally pan-Arab al-Hafiz faction, called the "nationalist" (qawmi) faction.
 Jadid's supporters were also seen as more radically left-wing.
 The coup was also supported and led by officers from Syria's religious minorities, especially the Alawites and the Druze, whereas al-Hafiz belonged to the majority Sunni population.